This Quarter at Trebek

 IN THIS ISSUE:

-This milestone edition marks five years of the Trebek Initiative and highlights our first fifty projects carried out across Canada.
+This milestone edition of This Quarter At Trebek highlights the first fifty projects supported through the Initiative and the growing impact of their work across Canada.
 From coastal inlets and northern rivers to forested valleys, these projects help Canadians look more closely at their landscapes, the species that depend on them, and the stories that shape our shared history.
-Across the country, Trebek Grantees bring important issues into focus and work with local communities to understand the places they know best.

-TREBEK FUNDS FIRST FIFTY: On December 15, Jill Tiefenthaler, Chief Executive Officer of the National Geographic Society, joined leaders from the Royal Canadian Geographical Society and members of the Trebek community to reflect on the Initiative’s first five years and the people whose work is shaping what comes next.
-Meet Our Grantees
+• TREBEK CELEBRATES FIRST FIFTY GRANTS: On December 15th, leaders from the National Geographic Society, the Royal Canadian Geographical Society and members of the Trebek community gathered in Toronto to reflect on our first five years and the incredible impact we’ve created together.
+Meet Our 50 Grantees

-FIVE YEARS, FIFTY PROJECTS: Explore an interactive map of all fifty projects supported over the past five years.
-Each location offers a brief look at the work underway across four focus areas: Land, Water, Wildlife, and History and Culture.
+• A BIRDS-EYE VIEW OF ALL FIFTY PROJECTS: Explore a map of all fifty projects supported over the past five years.
+Meet our Grantees working across four focus areas: Land, Water, Wildlife, and History and Culture.

-FIVE NEW GRANTS SELECTED: This year, the Trebek Initiative launched a special call for National Geographic Explorers working in Canada.
-Learn more about the five new projects selected for funding.
+• EXPLORE OUR NEWEST PROJECTS: This year, the Trebek Initiative launched a new RFP for National Geographic Explorers working in Canada.
+Learn more about the five latest projects selected for funding.

 Five Years, Fifty Projects, One Shared Mission

-Jill Tiefenthaler, Chief Executive Officer of the National Geographic Society, speaking about the importance of the Trebek Initiative and its impact across Canada.
+Jill Tiefenthaler, CEO of the National Geographic Society, speaking about the importance of the Trebek Initiative and its impact across Canada.
+(Photo: Nicole Holman)

 Five years later, we are marking a meaningful milestone.
 The Initiative has now supported fifty projects spanning every province and territory, led by researchers, Indigenous knowledge keepers, filmmakers, photographers, educators, and conservation leaders.
 Their work uncovers new science, documents fragile ecosystems, highlights emerging solutions, and supports the sharing of cultural knowledge.

-Nick Hawkins shared how Trebek support is helping him document the pressures facing Atlantic salmon and to bring their story to audiences across Canada.
+Nick Hawkins shared how Trebek support enables him document the pressures facing Atlantic salmon and to bring their story to Canadian audiences.
+(Photo: Nicole Holman)

 Project Focus Area: